-In May 2021, Eaquals was delighted to sign a Memorandum of Understanding with GSS.
+In May 2021, Eaquals was signed a Memorandum of Understanding with GSS.
 As part of the agreement, GSS Chair, Jonathan Dykes, delivered a webinar on GSS for members and he was joined by Eaquals member, ACET, who are the first GSS accredited school in Ireland.